Back to Blog

 • Self-hosting capabilities are present.
 You can deploy Mitzu in your own cloud environment.

-• Designed for strictest requirements in healthcare, fintech, gaming and heavily regulated data teams.
+• Designed for strictest requirements in healthcare analytics, fintech, gaming and heavily regulated data teams.

 PostHog